stereobooster/react-fsm-example/README.md

 ## Optimistic UI

-One way to solve this problem is, instead of waiting, proceed as if you actually have response, transition to the next page, start to draw page (header, maybe breadcrumbs etc), and as soon as we get to actual content draw a spinner\*, if request is pending or the content itself.
+One way to solve this problem is, instead of waiting, proceed as if we actually have response, transition to the next page, start to draw page (header, maybe breadcrumbs etc), and as soon as we get to actual content draw a spinner\*, if request is pending or the content itself.

 \* - with 200ms delay, we will give some more time ("unnoticeable" for the user) for the request before we will admit it takes too long.
 Not sure where I get 200ms initially, [another opinion it should 100ms](https://www.nngroup.com/articles/response-times-3-important-limits/).